 When I saw that their track was recorded in a 16 track studio, I commented on how much I used to love 16 tracks, they had such a great energy.

-I still think this sounds so raw and exciting.
+This still sounds so raw and exciting….

 The June Brides were invited to go on the original C86 tape – but turned it down for fear of being pigeon holed.
-They had first played The Buzz Club the previous December, not long after we had supported them at Dan‘s Room at the Top club in Chalk Farm, north London.
+They first played The Buzz Club the previous December, not long after we had supported them at Dan‘s Room at the Top club in Chalk Farm, north London.
 This fledgling indie scene was gathering momentum, with The June Brides somewhere at the centre, and we happily booked them again.